matthewwei35/FEW-2.1_MW_TypeScript_FizzBuzz/README.md

 **Stretch Challenge 6** - Refactor the fizz buzz code.
 Take a look at make any changes you think would make the code more effiecient.
 Use your unit tests to make sure the code still works as expected.

-**Stretch Challenge 7** - Parameterize the `fizzbuzz()` fucntion.
+**Stretch Challenge 7** - Parameterize the `fizzbuzz()` function.
 Currently the function looks for multiples of 3 and 5.
 The code here would be more useful if we could look for multiples of any two values.
 Imagine fizz for multiples of 2 and buzz for multiples of 7.

 The fizzbuzz functio might look like this: